ggroener/21datalab/README.md

 The framework is prepared to run on edge, desktop or cloud and is a microservice architecure.
 The core software is based on python 3.6.
 Currently, only the source-code version is available
 ## setup
 * install python 3.6, recommended https://www.anaconda.com/
-* install bokeh 1.3.4 for python (e.g. pip install bokeh==1.3.4), higher versions might work
-* install sseclient for python (e.g. pip install sseclient)
+* clone this repo into a folder named 21datalab (e.g. git clone https://github.com/smartyal/21datalab.git %21datalab)
+* run 21datalab/scripts/install.bat
-* prepare the web applications folder, it needs some more packages which are placed under web/modules:
+* a venv is created, the needed pip packages are installed and the web packages are installed
+* webpackages used
   * web/modules/bootstrap (MIT License): get the latest bootstrap dist https://getbootstrap.com/, place it here directly
   * web/modules/bootstrap-select/ (MIT License):https://developer.snapappointments.com/bootstrap-select/
   * web/modules/bootstrap-navbar-sidebar (MIT License): https://github.com/mladenplavsic/bootstrap-navbar-sidebar